MaximBuz/MaximBuz/README.md

 - 👋 Hi, I’m @MaximBuz
 - 👀 I’m interested in Books, Freerunning, Finance, Design, Start-Ups & Coding
-- 🌱 Currently learning Python (Django, Statsmodels), JavaScript (React), HTML and CSS with a focus on Web-Development
+- 🌱 Experience in JavaScript (React, Next), Python (Django, Django REST), PostgreSQL, Firebase
-- 💞️ I’m looking to collaborate on LEARNING TOGETHER!
+- 💞️ I’m looking to collaborate on Web-Development Projects!
 - 📫 How to reach me https://www.linkedin.com/in/maxim-buz-17a2a717b/

 <!---